Foobar: History and etymology

 thing to the red door button.
 Also called FOO.
 Displays "FOO" on the clock when used.

 Foobar was used as a variable name in the Fortran code of Colossal Cave Adventure (1977 Crowther and Woods version).
-The variable FOOBAR was used to contain the player's progress in saying the magic phrase "Fee Fie Foe Foo", a phrase from an historical quatrain in the classic English fairy tale Jack and the Beanstalk.
+The variable FOOBAR was used to contain the player's progress in saying the magic phrase "Fee Fie Foe Foo", a phrase from a historical quatrain in the classic English fairy tale Jack and the Beanstalk.
 Intel also used the term foo in their programming documentation in 1978.